Being a developing nation, the Philippines has great potential to accelerate its economy through foreign and local investments.

 Starting a business

 Foreigners can also start a business in the Philippines.
-But, they need to be careful and study which businesses they can fully and partially own.
+However, they need to be careful and study which businesses they can fully and partially own.

 - Mass media (except for internet business and recording)